The bell tower of St Mark's

 Two friends arrive in Venice and buy a city guide

 1. Luca: Guarda il campanile di San Marco!
 Saliamo?
-(Look at the bell tower of St. Mark!
-Shall we climb it?)
+(Look at St. Mark's bell tower!
+Shall we go up?)

 2. Laura: Sì, è da una vita che ci voglio andare!
 Sai quando è stato costruito?
-(Yes, I've wanted to go there forever!
+(Yes, I've been wanting to go there forever!
 Do you know when it was built?)

 3. Luca: La guida dice: nel nono secolo, più di mille anni fa.
 (The guide says: in the ninth century, more than a thousand years ago.)